What is Swing?

 Is It Okay to Miss a Week?

 It's okay!
 Lives are complicated and we know that sometimes you have to miss.
 Jump in again next week.
 The topic you missed will come around again.
 All that said, it's easier to integrate the things you learn when you practice them regularly.
-If you have to miss class, take a few minutes to practice something you've learned at home, or join us at Office Hours starting at 6:00 PM everyday to get some practice in!
+If you have to miss class, take a few minutes to practice something you've learned at home, or join us at Office Hours starting at 6:00 PM Monday through Thursday to get some practice in!